Viola Davis: Philanthropy and activism

 In 2011, Davis donated funds to her hometown public library in Central Falls, Rhode Island, to assist in preventing its closure due to a lack of city funding.
 In 2018, Davis donated funds to her alma mater, Central Falls High School, for its theater program.

 Since 2014, Davis has collaborated with the Hunger Is campaign to help eradicate childhood hunger across America.
 Speaking on her work, Davis said that "seventeen million kids in this country, so one in five kids in this country, go to bed hungry.
 I was one of those kids, because I grew up in abject poverty; I did everything that you could possibly imagine to get food: I rummaged in the garbage cans, I stole from the local store constantly."
-As an honoree at the 2014 Variety Power of Women luncheon, Davis further commented that "the thing that made me join...was the word 'eradicate', 'get rid of' - not by thirty-percent not by twenty-percent not by fifty-percent, but to do away [with it].
+As an honoree at the 2014 Variety Power of Women luncheon, Davis further commented that "the thing that made me join...was the word 'eradicate', 'get rid of' – not by thirty-percent not by twenty-percent not by fifty-percent, but to do away [with it].
 Because everyone should be a child, and should grow up and have a chance at the American dream".
 In September 2017, Davis started the $30K in 30 Days Project with Hunger Is, awarding a $1,000 grant to the Rhode Island Community food bank in her home state.

 As part of her partnership with Vaseline to promote the Vaseline Healing Project, Davis attended the groundbreaking of a free community health center in Central Falls, Rhode Island in October 2016 that was sponsored by the project.
 The project provides dermatological care to help heal the skin of those affected by poverty around the world.
 She was also a speaker at the 2018 Women's March event in Los Angeles.

 Personal life

 Davis married actor Julius Tennon in June 2003.
-In 2011, the couple adopted an infant daughter named Genesis.
+In 2011, the couple welcomed a daughter, Genesis (b.
+2010), via adoption.
 Davis is also a stepmother to Tennon's two children from previous relationships.

-Davis is a Christian and regularly attends services at Oasis Church in Los Angeles.